yogakhatri/PYQ-UGC-NET/README.md

 - chapters arranged according to the UGC NET syllabus;
 - previous-year questions numbered continuously inside each unit;
 - a short reference showing the examination and original question number;
-- basic concepts needed to understand the question;
+- chapter-level foundations and exam methods;
 - formulas, rules and exam shortcuts;
-- step-by-step reasoning for checked solutions;
+- question-specific, step-by-step reasoning in the reviewed Unit 1 guide;
 - common mistakes and methods for solving similar questions;
 - no guessed answer when reliable verification is not available.